telerik/xamarin-forms-docs/styling-and-appearance/telerik-font-icons.md

 </Application.Resources>
 ```

-## Available Telerik Font Icons
+## Choose between the available Telerik icons

-You can replace the current icon with one of the available Telerik Font icons:
+You can choose any of the available Telerik Font icons:

 ![Telerik Font Icons](images/telerik-font-icons.png)

->important You need to set the Telerik Font Icons code on the concreate property to visualize the icon.
+>important You need to set the Telerik Font icon code on the concrete property to visualize the icon.

 The icon's code is: